 Continue reading “My Top 15 Moments in 2015”

-4-years ago I graduated from college.
-Unlike my peers I was not happy about this accomplishment.
-During my senior year I applied to Teach for America and did not get in, which wasn’t much of a surprise.
+Four years ago I graduated from college.
+Unlike my peers, I was not happy about this accomplishment.
+During my senior year, I applied to Teach for America and did not get in, which wasn’t much of a surprise.
 Teaching was not in my destiny in this context (I later became a Sunday school teacher which was more aligned with my purpose), but what the application process of Teach for America did reveal to me was how much debt I accumulated during my four years of college.

 When I saw all those zero’s, I couldn’t believe it.
 I cried, screamed, yelled, and resented my degree.
 I resented everything it stood for because the knowledge that I gained in undergrad wasn’t worth that kind of money.
 I wrote to President Obama because the government was also on my angry list.
-I couldn’t believe we lived in a country where an education, to ultimately make a decent living could be so expensive, especially when there are countries like Sweden, Denmark, and even Germany that sponsors their citizens college education.
-The President responded but clearly there was nothing he could do.
+I couldn’t believe we lived in a country where education, to ultimately make a decent living could be so expensive, especially when there are countries like Sweden, Denmark, and even Germany that sponsor their citizen’s college education.
+The President responded but clearly, there was nothing he could do.

 When I walked across the stage I reluctantly took my degree.
 A few days later, I packed my bags, got settled back into my apartment in Brooklyn and began to search for jobs.
 I felt like I was carrying the weight of the world on my shoulders.
 I only had until December to figure out my life or else I would be in big trouble with those loan sharks.
 I applied to jobs daily.
-I was desperate willing to take on anything, but what I noticed was that a lot of these positions wanted people with 1-3 years experience.
+I was desperate, willing to take on anything, but what I noticed was that a lot of these positions wanted people with 1-3 years of experience.
 Immediately, I felt like I hit a wall.
-Finally I decided to put my life in God’s hands.
-I prayed for miracles, started going to church and most importantly living my life and taking advantage of this time off.
+Finally, I decided to put my life in God’s hands.
+I prayed for miracles, started going to church, and lived my life by taking advantage of this time off.
 I started to volunteer.
 I worked for Catholic Charities for 2-months until I was offered a paid position there.
 My starting salary would be $26k.
 I remember being so excited when they gave me my offer letter.
 I called my mom and told her my volunteering efforts landed me my first job.
-Continue reading “4-Years!”
+Continue reading “Four Years!”